MoAD is open. There may be building works during your visit. Learn more

 • DateFri, 21 Aug 2015

-There is often of talk in the media about referenda and plebiscites.
+There is often talk in the media about referenda and plebiscites.
 What is the difference between the two?

 Basically, a referendum seeks to amend the Australian Constitution.
 It is the only way the Constitution can be changed – by a vote of the people.
 However, it requires a 'double majority' – a majority of all voters across the nation and a majority of the states.
 Voting in referenda is compulsory.
 Referenda are binding on the government.